soanseng/vocbuilderAI/README.md

-# VocabBuilderAI for Anki
+# VocBuilderAI for Anki

 ## Description:
 [Taiwan language version](README_ZH_TW.md)
-VocabBuilderAI is an Anki add-on designed to enhance vocabulary learning by leveraging OpenAI's GPT-3.5 Turbo and Whisper APIs.
+VocBuilderAI is an Anki add-on designed to enhance vocabulary learning by leveraging OpenAI's GPT-3.5 Turbo and Whisper APIs.
 It allows users to generate detailed notes for new vocabulary words, complete with definitions, pronunciations, etymologies, synonyms, antonyms, and real-world examples.

 - ![](media/dictionary.png)
 - ![](media/webster.png)